Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 Sri Lanka has a rich cultural heritage, and respecting local customs is essential:

-- Dress modestly, especially while visiting temples or religious sites.
+- Dress modestly, especially when visiting religious places or temples.

-- Remove your shoes and hats before entering sacred places.
+- Remove your shoes and hats before you enter religious areas.

 - Avoid public displays of affection as they may be frowned upon.